How do you sort your head out when it gets too crowded in there?

 It’s the beginning of summer and the community festival is in full swing in the local park.
 Everyone is there.
 Crowds queue but among the smiles and excitement lies something that could spoil this party…

-Giving voice to emotions that are often unspoken due to social stigma, Crowded is a powerful, funny and uncompromising story presented in a striking spoken word show by three exciting young poet performers: Desree, Laura Rae and Slam the Poet, with additional text by Rosemary Harris.
+Giving voice to emotions that are often unspoken due to social stigma, Crowded was a powerful, funny and uncompromising story presented in a striking spoken word show by three exciting young poet performers: Desree, Laura Rae and Slam the Poet, with additional text by Rosemary Harris.

 At the end of 2018, Action for Children reported that 1 in 3 young people have mental health troubles.